Senegal Candidates Decry Delay In Setting New Poll Date - UrduPoint

 Senegal Candidates Decry Delay In Setting New Poll Date

-Fifteen candidates in Senegal's delayed presidential election have accused President Macky Sall of "ill will" and said they will take action to ensure a new poll date is swiftly established

-Dakar, (APP - UrduPoint / Pakistan Point News - 21st Feb, 2024) Fifteen candidates in Senegal's delayed presidential election have accused President Macky Sall of "ill will" and said they will take action to ensure a new poll date is swiftly established.
+Dakar, (APP - UrduPoint / Pakistan Point News - 22nd Feb, 2024) Fifteen candidates in Senegal's delayed presidential election have accused President Macky Sall of "ill will" and vowed to take action to ensure a new poll date is swiftly established.

 The announcement came as the civil society collective Aar Sunu Election (Protect Our Election) said it had organised a new rally for Saturday.